skip to content

 Research supervision:

-I supervise two Masters students, and am a co-supervisor to PhD students in the Cantacessi laboratory (Dept of Veterinary Medicine) and also in the St-John Smith laboratory (Dept of Pharmacology).
+I supervise one Masters student, and am a co-supervisor/advisor to a PhD student in the St-John Smith laboratory (Dept of Pharmacology).
 I also supervise a number of undergraduate and intern/resident research projects.

 Other Professional Activities